renovatebot/renovate/docs/usage/self-hosting.md

 ## Kubernetes for Gitlab, using Git over SSH

-This section describes how to use git binary with ssh for Gitlab, to avoid API shortcomings.
+This section describes how to use git binary with SSH for Gitlab, to avoid API shortcomings.

-You need to first create a ssh key, then add the public part to Gitlab (see this [guide](https://docs.gitlab.com/ee/ssh/))
+You need to first create a SSH key, then add the public part to Gitlab (see this [guide](https://docs.gitlab.com/ee/ssh/))

-Then, you need to create the secret to add the ssh key, and the following config to your container
+Then, you need to create the secret to add the SSH key, and the following config to your container

 ```
 host gitlab.com